pablojorge/gtk-viewer/README.md

 ### Undo/repeat

-If a file is moved, auto-renamed or deleted, the action will be displayed in the status area, and can be undone by pressing the 'u' key.
-If you just want to repeat the last action (moving the current file to the last selected dir), you can press the '.' or 'Enter' key.
+If a file is moved, auto-renamed or deleted, the action will be displayed in the status area, and can be undone by pressing the 'U' key.
+If you just want to repeat the last action (moving the current file to the last selected dir), you can press the '.' key.

 ## Requirements

-* __pdfimages__ ("xpdf-tools" port in Macports)
+* __pdfimages__ ("xpdf-tools" port in Macports, in Ubuntu is usually already installed)
+* __ffmpeg__ ("ffmpeg" in both Ubuntu and Macports)

 ## Features summary